Cata Coll: Club career

 In February 2023, she extended her contract with the club until June 2026.
 She had her breakthrough season in 2023–24, being entrusted with the majority of matches as starting goalkeeper for the first time, and reliably performed; she conceded six goals in the season, three each in the Champions League and in the Liga F.

+On 13 October 2025, Coll signed a contract extension until 2029.

 International career

 Coll before Spain's quarterfinal against Colombia at the 2024 Olympics.

 In 2016, at the age of 15, she was selected to participate in the European Under-17 Championship in the Czech Republic.
 The team was runner-up after losing in the final against Germany.
 In May 2018, she was once again part of the Spanish team to play the European Under-17 Championship in Lithuania.
 This time, as she was already one of the team's captains, the Spanish team won the title of champions after defeating Germany in the final.

 At the end of that same year, the red team traveled to Uruguay to play in the U17 World Cup.
 The team was proclaimed world champion for the first time after beating Mexico in the final.
 She was one of the heroines of the championship after saving two penalties from the shootout in the semifinal that they played against Korea that ended in a draw.
 At the end of the tournament, she was awarded the gold glove, an award that accredits her as the best goalkeeper in the entire competition.

 In January 2020, she was called up by the U19 team to play the preparation matches for the Under-19 European Championship in Ireland.
 Due to COVID-19, UEFA announced that the tournament was cancelled.

 In August 2018, she was the starting goalkeeper for the team that participated in the U20 World Cup in France.
 Coll was once again decisive during the tournament after saving a penalty in the semifinals against France.
 They were runners-up in the tournament after losing the final 1-3 against Japan.

 She was named as part of Spain's national team for the 2023 FIFA Women's World Cup.
 After several games on the bench, she made her first appearance for the national team at the tournament in a round of 16 games against Switzerland, which Spain won 5–1.
 She started in goal in the final against England, finishing the match with a clean sheet in a 1–0 victory to claim the title.

 On 10 June 2025, Coll was called up to the Spain squad for the UEFA Women's Euro 2025.
-On 27 July 2025, she started in the tournament's final and saved a retaken kick by Beth Mead in the penalty shootout as Spain lost 1-1 (3-1 on penalties) to England.
+On 27 July 2025, she started in the tournament's final and saved a retaken kick by Beth Mead in the penalty shootout as Spain lost 1–1 (3–1 on penalties) to England.